5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ### Configure Hibernation
 - Disable PowerNap: `sudo pmset -a powernap 0`
-- Change Hibernatemode to 25: `sudo pmset -a hibernatemode 25`
+- Change Hibernatemode to 3: `sudo pmset -a hibernatemode 3`

+> [!IMPORTANT]
+>
+> Currently, Hibernatemode 25 does not work properly since I haven't figured out completely which RTC memory regions to block.
+I've managed to skip RTC memory checksum errors and restore the system from the sleepimage but it freezes after returning to the desktop after 2 seconds (scrambled image).
+Any assistence for fixingg this would be highly appreciated.

 ### Install MonitorControl (optional).
 [**MonitorControl**](https://github.com/MonitorControl/MonitorControl) is a helpful little tool that lets you control the brightness and contrast of external displays from the menubar.